Reporting data protection and information security incidents

 Further information may be required once the initial triage process has taken place and you will be advised accordingly by the IGO staff member dealing with your incident.

-Personal data breaches can cause real harm and distress to the individuals involved and can provide the opportunity for identity fraud, so it’s important that incidents are reported as quickly as possible.
-Once the Information Governance Office are notified, they will provide advice and guidance on the next steps to be taken.
+Data breaches can cause real harm and distress to the individuals involved and can provide the opportunity for identity fraud, so it’s important that incidents are reported as quickly as possible.